shopware/shopware/src/Docs/platform/5-orm/3-flags.md

 (new StringField('file_extension', 'fileExtension'))->setFlags(new WriteProtected('permission_key_example'))
 ```

-In some cases you want to restrict the write access to individual fields, so that they can't be manipulated.
-For example if you have to
+In some cases, you want to restrict the write access to individual fields, so that they can't be manipulated.
+For example, if you have to
-run some custom logic before you can update a fields value.
+run some custom logic before you can update a field's value.

 This can be accomplished with the `WriteProtected` flag.
 If you set this flag, you have to define a permission key, that has to be set
 in the write-protection extension of the write operations context.